Sahara India Pariwar: Legal issues

 The case itself comprises big numbers such as collection of over ₹24000 crore from three crore individuals, while once in 2013 Sahara sent 127 trucks containing 31,669 cartons full of over three crore application forms and two crore redemption vouchers to SEBI office.
 Apparently, this had resulted into a huge traffic jam on outskirts of Mumbai, where the regulator is headquartered.
 SEBI on the other hand because the trucks reached after office hours SEBI rejected the second batch of files, which as per Sahara contained 25% of the investor information.

 Furthermore, the market regulator SEBI advertised four times in more than 144 newspapers to ask the investors of Sahara to refund the money.
 And since August 2012 Sebi has only refunded ₹64 crore to the investors while it has ₹16000 crore from Sahara.
 In October 2014, a shocking revelation was made when only around 4,600 investors in two Sahara group companies had come forward to claim refunds from the Securities and Exchange Board of India (SEBI), which had asked those who had purchased bonds issued by the entities to claim their money.
 This gave a valid point to Sahara's argument before courts that it had repaid most of the investors who had come forward to claim the investment which they had made in bonds issued by two group companies.

 He was granted interim bail by the Supreme Court on 26 March 2014 on the condition that he would deposit the huge bail amount of ₹10000 crore.
 Subrata was eventually taken into judicial custody and sent to Tihar jail, along with two other Sahara directors, on 4 March 2014 for failing to deposit ₹10000 crore with SEBI.
 In Tihar jail, Subrata unsuccessfully tried to sell some of his hotel properties to raise ₹10000 crore for his bail bond.
 He remained in Tihar jail for more than two years, and was released on parole in May 2016 to attend the last rites of his deceased mother.

 Roy rejected allegations of misconduct and accused the Indian National Congress of a witch hunt due to his opposition to Sonia Gandhi becoming the country's prime minister.

-In January 2017, Income Tax Settlement Commission (ITSC) granted Sahara immunity from prosecution and penalty after the raids it carried out on November 2014 during which the Sahara-Birla Papers listing alleged bribes to politicians were recovered.
+In January 2017, Income Tax Settlement Commission (ITSC) granted Sahara immunity from prosecution and penalty after the raids it carried out in November 2014 during which the Sahara-Birla Papers listing alleged bribes to politicians were recovered.
 Rahul Gandhi criticised this Prime minister Narendra Modi over this move and asked, "Immunity for Sahara or immunity for Modiji?"